 7cost_budget_cents: 3.0

-This lesson used in-process Python functions because the execution boundary is easiest to understand there.
+The examples used in-process Python functions because the execution boundary is easiest to understand there.
 Real agent products need many capabilities owned by different teams and consumed by more than one host.
-Rebuilding a custom adapter for every host and service does not scale.
+Rebuilding a custom adapter for every host and service doesn't scale.

 The next lesson introduces the Model Context Protocol (MCP).
 The mental model stays the same: model proposes a typed action and a trusted runtime decides whether to execute it.
 MCP standardizes how hosts discover and invoke externally provided capabilities.

-get_order_status contract.Extend complete-tool-loop.py with a second read-only tool, get_return_policy(order_id), and a protected write tool, create_return_label(order_id).
-Build five labeled ticket fixtures: two straightforward status questions, one unknown order, one eligible return, and one ineligible return.
+get_eval_run contract.Extend complete-tool-loop.py with a second read-only tool, get_release_policy(run_id), and a protected write tool, promote_model(run_id).
+Build five labeled fixtures: two straightforward eval-status questions, one unknown run, one promotion candidate that passes gates, and one candidate that fails gates.
 Your artifact is a trajectory report containing final outcome, blocked writes, retries, tool rounds, and maximum latency for every fixture.

 Toolformer: Language Models Can Teach Themselves to Use Tools.